 Sunday, September 17, 2017

+This patio dress from the 1950's is a classic type.
+It features the signature tiered skirt in tiny pleats lined with rows of silver and turquoise rickrack and woven trim, called a 'broomstick' style.
 These dresses were very popular for casual wear during the post WWII years.
 At that time, there was a strong interest in ethnic inspired fashions with a casual style.
 Soft, loose and comfortable looks were created by many Arizona and California regional designers to wear as hostess dresses and for special occasions.

 Tuesday, September 12, 2017

 American Fabrics magazine has a wealth of information on fabrics and fashions from the era.
 This 1961 publication says alot about the 1960's.
 At the top of the list would be the increased use of synthetic fibers and finishes to create better performing, color retention and easy care apparel.